-As with the other XJR Yardbuilt bikes the Botafogo-N was constructed without performing any modifications to the bikes frame.
-Each Yardbuilt bike is designed to showcase what the home builder could achieve if these parts were to become available as “bolt on” accessories…and as it happens many of them will.
+As with the other Yamaha XJR1300 Yardbuilt bikes the Botafogo-N was constructed without performing any modifications to the bike’s frame.
+Each Yardbuilt bike is designed to showcase what the home builder could achieve if these parts were to become available as “bolt-on” accessories…and as it happens many of them will.
 The Wrenchmonkees, itRocksBikes and now Numbnut Motorcycles will all be producing parts from their Yardbuilt bikes which will soon be available to purchase through their respective websites.

-Despite the XJR already packing some top performing parts Numbnut have opted to add their own upgrades to ramp up the bikes performance.
-To free up the bikes breathing and unleash more power locked away in the XJR’s 1250cc, DOHC air cooled engine, Numbnut added free flowing Steel Dragon Performance velocity stacks and a howling 4-into-2 MVS Race Engineering exhaust system.
+Despite the Yamaha XJR1300 already packing some top-performing parts, Numbnut has opted to add their own upgrades to ramp up the bike’s performance.
+To free up the bikes breathing and unleash more power locked away in the XJR’s 1250cc, DOHC air-cooled engine, Numbnut added free-flowing Steel Dragon Performance velocity stacks and a howling 4-into-2 MVS Race Engineering exhaust system.